frequently asked questions

 Free Initial Meeting – whether you are looking to purchase your first home or make a cash investment, we offer all new clients a free initial meeting.

-Pensions & Investments – We typically charge an initial advice fee of 1.50% subject to a minimum of £395.
-If you were investing £100,000 this would result in a fee of £1,500 – payable from the investment/pension or separately via Cheque or BACS.
+Pensions & Investments – We typically charge an initial advice fee of between 2.00% and 1.00% (depending on investment amount and service), subject to a minimum of £500.
+This is payable from the investment/pension or separately via Cheque or BACS.

-If you require ongoing advice than our fee is between 0.50% and 1.00% per annum depending on the level of service you require and the underlying investment solution.
+If you require ongoing advice then typically our fee is between 0.50% and 1.00% per annum depending on the level of service you require and the underlying investment solution.

-We do not charge an initial fee for future cash top ups, expect for further pension switches where our standard charges are payable.
+We do not typically charge an initial fee for future cash top-ups or regular premiums, except for further pension switches where our standard charges are payable.

-For purchases we typically charge a broker advice fee of £395 only payable on completion, if you decide not to buy or something goes wrong, you are not committed to a fee unless an application has been submitted.
-For remortgages this fee is reduced to £250.
+For purchases, we typically charge a broker advice fee of £595 only payable on completion.
 We are also typically paid mortgage procuration commission from the lender.